rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 #### Designating a room for AGPs

-Children, young people and learners should ideally be taken from the classroom for any AGP to be carried out in a designated room.
+Children, young people and students should ideally be taken from the classroom for any AGP to be carried out in a designated room.

 Settings should designate a room for undertaking AGPs that is adequate